 Caroline Fitzgerald: I have always loved working with natural materials, wood, marble, metals, cotton or silk.
 After almost 20 years of working in Interior Design, I now enjoy a new way of channeling my creativity using these same materials but interpreting their shapes and textures in paper, textile and stitch.

-Asta Gauronskyte : Asta is an emerging textile artist, primarily working in felting, machine and hand embroidery and creating wearable art pieces and felt objects.
+Asta Gauronskyte : Asta is an emerging textile artist, primarily working in felting, machine and hand embroidery and creating wearable art pieces.
 Asta also runs Asta Fabric Design Studio, founded in 2008 and Old Court Linens http://www.oldcourtlinens.ie/.

 Dee Kelly: I had an interest in sewing and craft work from an early age as the skills have been handed down through generations in my family.
 As a teenager I had a summer job in a fabric shop where I learned about the properties, textures and myriad uses of fabric, wool and trimmings.
 In 2009 I did a workshop with Feltmakers Ireland which opened my eyes to the wonders of felting and I was immediately addicted.
 I started exploring stitch, printing and mixed media in 2010 so that it could be incorporated into my felting work.
 As I always loved hand stitching and embroidery, this seemed like a natural progression for me.
 As a result, my work has moved more and more in the direction of stitch and mixed media in recent years.